cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 `### Uncertainty` documents confidence intervals or standard errors.
 If the source has none, say so in one line.

-### 7. Relationship to V4 (or V3)
+### 7. Relationship to V4 or V3

-For a migrated source, a short section on how the V5 method differs from the V4 (or V3) one.
-Cover the estimator, the signal set, the geographies, and revision handling.
+For a migrated source, name the section `## Relationship to V4` if the predecessor was in V4, or `## Relationship to V3` if it was in V3 (all legacy endpoints other than V4 belong to V3).
+Do not mention that V4 is the former COVIDcast.
+Cover the estimator, the indicator set, the geographies, and revision handling.
 Keep it to what changed; the query-level mechanics belong in the [V4 to V5 Migration Guide](../v5_migration.md).
 Omit this section entirely for sources with no predecessor.

 ### 8. Schema